State Correctional Institution – Camp Hill

-The State Correctional Institution (SCI) at Camp Hill, commonly referred to as SCI Camp Hill, is a Pennsylvania Department of Corrections prison in Lower Allen Township, Cumberland County, near Camp Hill in Greater Harrisburg.
-Its Superintendent is Laurel Harry.
-It has around 3,400 inmates.
+The State Correctional Institution at Camp Hill (commonly referred to as SCI Camp Hill) is a Pennsylvania Department of Corrections prison in Lower Allen Township, Cumberland County, near Camp Hill in Greater Harrisburg.
+Its current superintendent is Michael Gourley.
+It has over 2,000 inmates.

 History

 SCI Camp Hill opened in 1941 as the Industrial School at White Hill for Young Offenders and received Huntingdon Reformatory's juvenile population en masse.
 In 1975 it was ruled that SCI Camp Hill was not an appropriate place to house juvenile offenders, and in 1977 the institution began housing adult male offenders.
+In 2021, modifications were made to a housing block and was renamed the 'YOP' and began housing the male juveniles that were in the Youth Offenders Program.
 It now serves as the state's sole diagnostic and classification center for men and houses adult male offenders.

 Sexual Victimization at SCI Camp Hill

 According to a study by the United States Department of Justice released in August 2010, 1.2% of inmates who responded to a survey reported that they had been sexually victimized at the prison.